dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 Gplazma is configured by the PAM-style: the first column is the phases of the authentication process.
 Each login attempt follows four phases: **auth**, **map**, **account** and **session**.
 Second column describes how to handel errors.
 There are three different options: **optional**,  **sufficient**, **required** and **requisite**.
 The third column defines plugins that should be used.  as back-end for its tasks and services.

+Phases

+suﬀicient Success of such a plug-in is enough to satisfy the authentication requirements of the stack of plug-ins (if a prior required plug-in has failed the success of this one is ignored).
+A failure of this plug-in is not deemed as fatal for the login attempt.
+If the plug-in succeeds gPlazma2 immediately proceeds with the next plug-in type or returns control to the door if this was the last stack. required Failure of such a plug-in will ultimately lead to gPlazma2 returning failure but only after the remaining plug-ins for this type have been invoked.

 During the login process they will be executed in the order auth, map, account and session.
 The identity plugins are not used during login, but later on to map from UID+GID back to user names (e.g., for NFS).
 Within these groups they are used in the order they are specified.